 Erez is a frequent lecturer on cybercrime, privacy, and fraud.
 He previously taught Cybercrime Law at Rutgers University School of Law.

 He graduated from the University of Virginia with a degree in Aerospace Engineering.
 He received his law degree from Columbia University Law School.Close

-Amy is responsible for developing strategies that aim to increase the cyber resiliency posture of the Federal Reserve’s most critical systems.
+Previously, Amy was the AVP and Cyber Resiliency Manager at the Federal Reserve Bank of New York, where she was responsible for developing strategies that aimed to increase the cyber resiliency posture of the Federal Reserve’s most critical systems.
 Amy is a highly experienced public service professional with over 15 years of knowledge in cybersecurity policy development, assessments and training.
 Prior to joining the Federal Reserve, Amy was part of the National Security Agency working on offensive cyber tactics.
 Amy holds a Bachelor of Science in Computer Science from Polytechnic University and a Master of Science in Computer Science from Johns Hopkins University.Close

 Tom Quinn is Head of Enterprise Security for T. Rowe Price and serves as the firm’s Chief Information Security Officer.
 He is responsible Cyber and Information Security strategy and execution.
 Before joining T. Rowe Price, he was Managing Director and Technology Controls Officer for JPMC Consumer and Community Banking.
 Previously, Tom was Managing Director, Chief Information Security Officer for BNY Mellon and Senior Vice President, Chief Information Security Officer for State Street Corporation.
 He also managed both Infrastructure and Application Security teams at Goldman Sachs.